14 Largest Cities in Wisconsin [2025]

 Check out our listings in Milwaukee

-• Median rent for a one-bedroom apartment: $1,444
+- Average rent for a one-bedroom apartment: $2,063

-• Median rent for a two-bedroom apartment: $1,659
+- Average rent for a two-bedroom apartment: $2,771

-• Population: 269,840
+- Population: 269,840

-• Median household income: $76,983
+- Median household income: $70,484

-• Walk score: 50
+- Walk score: 50

-• Transit score: 35
+- Transit score: 35

-• Bike score: 66
+- Bike score: 66

-• Map of Madison
+- Map of Madison

 If you like the idea of living in a college town but want something with a little more grit, check out Madison, the second-biggest city in Wisconsin.
 As the state’s capital, Madison is a city that wears its political and academic influence with pride.
 The city’s lakes, including Lake Mendota and Lake Monona, offer all sorts of outdoor activities, from kayaking to winter ice fishing, which locals love to take advantage of.

-The University of Wisconsin–Madison is at the heart of the action, and its students infuse the city with an undeniable energy.
+The University of Wisconsin–Madison is at the heart of the action and energy, and there are plenty of off-campus apartments for college students.
 Beyond its college life, Madison has a strong job market, especially for those working in tech, government, and healthcare.

 And if you're a foodie, you can’t go wrong here.

-The city is known for its local fare, such as the famous cheese curds, and it boasts an ever-expanding list of excellent restaurants.
-From the farmers market on Capitol Square to the seemingly endless list of local breweries, there’s always something happening.
+The city is known for its local fare, such as the famous cheese curds, and its ever-expanding list of restaurants.
+From the farmers market on Capitol Square to a strong brewery scene, Madison is a favorite for newcomers with a reasonable cost of living.

 Check out our listings in Madison

-3. Green Bay
+- Map of Green Bay

 One of Green Bay’s best attributes is its affordability.
 With a lower cost of living compared to larger cities like Milwaukee or Madison, you can find great housing options without breaking the bank.
-The job market in Green Bay is solid, with opportunities in healthcare, education, and manufacturing.
+The job market in Green Bay is also solid, with opportunities in healthcare, education, and manufacturing.

 Green Bay public schools are also highly rated, which makes the city an ideal spot for families.
 Plus, you’ll find a good mix of recreational activities, from the Bay Beach Wildlife Sanctuary to the Green Bay Botanical Garden.
 Whether you’re a die-hard Packers fan or just looking for a great place to live, it's one of the best major cities in Wisconsin.